yii2mod/base/README.md

 CONFIGURATION
 -------------
 Check and edit `*.local.php` files in the `config/` directory to customize your application.
-After check configs, execute migrations by command `php yii migrate`.
+After check configs, execute migrations by command `php yii migrate`